Admission process for the Dental Assisting program is open

 Dental Assisting students will be required to sign the same statement upon application to licensure and disclose any felony convictions within the last five years, any discipline action by a regulatory board or credentialing agency, any dismissal by an educational institution for an ethical violation, or if they have ever been declared mentally incompetent by a court of law.
 DANB will review each response and make a determination, in consultation with legal counsel, on a case-by case basis.
 DANB reserves the right, under extraordinary circumstances, to bring individuals for review under DANB’s Policy and Procedures for Disciplinary Review and Appeal.

 The Dental Assisting Program is a full-time, ten month.
 The classroom hours are Monday through Friday, 8:00am to 2:30pm.
-The 2019/2020 Dental program is scheduled to begin in September 2019 and end in June of 2020.
+The Dental program is scheduled to begin in September and end in June.

 Call for current tuition prices.
 Payment plans are available.
 Tuition Grants are avalibale through the One-Stop Career Center